Last Updated on by

 - May not be intended for long term

-Bottom Line: Metabolic Prime is far from perfect, but it could be a nice option for anyone especially interesting in improving muscle mass and overall body composition.
+Bottom Line: Metabolic Prime is far from perfect, but it could be a nice (and affordable) option for anyone especially interesting in improving muscle mass and overall body composition.

 Can you recommend any alternatives to Metabolic Prime?
 If you like the general concept of DVD workouts, focused on interval training, but are still on the fence as to whether Metabolic Prime is the best option possible, the good news is that there are some good alternatives you might consider trying.
 You may want to check out the following:

-- Metabolic Aftershock: This program was also created by Dr. Tate and has some overlap, but what we like about it a bit more is that the program is more specific and there is a bit more scientific backing.
-This program features what is called rest intervals, and is also meant to optimize metabolic rate and fat burn, but can easily be customized to your personal experience.
+- Metabolic Aftershock Reviews: This program was also created by Dr. Teta and has some overlap, but what we like about it a bit more is that the program is more specific and there is a bit more scientific backing.
+This program features what is called rest intervals, and is also meant to optimize metabolic rate and fat burn (fat loss), but can easily be customized to your personal experience.
+Also see the Metabolic Factor Review for a similar program, more closely targeting diet and genetic risk factors.

 - Insanity: Insanity offers a number of DVD based programs and comes highly rated by customers.
 It’s more comprehensive than many interval-based programs in that it combines strength training with overall conditioning, as well as cardio, and workouts range in duration but none are unduly long.
 It’s among the best values for DVD interval training with a more comprehensive approach.
 It may not be as gentle on joints for older individuals, however.